Systematic Alien Verification for Entitlements: Form G-845, Document Verification Request

-If the Additional Verification fails to turn up any information, or if the Status Verifier detects discrepancies that can only be resolved by examining the applicant's documentation, SAVE provides an electronic notification to the caseworker and recommends that the caseworker submit Form G-845, Document Verification Request, with a copy of the applicant's immigration documentation.
+If the Additional Verification fails to turn up any information, or if the status verifier detects discrepancies that can only be resolved by examining the applicant's documentation, SAVE provides an electronic notification to the caseworker and recommends that the caseworker submit Form G-845, Document Verification Request, with a copy of the applicant's immigration documentation.
 An already-filled electronic form is made available to the caseworker, who needs to print and mail it to the USCIS Immigration Status Verification Unit.

-If the caseworker submits these documents, Status Verifiers conduct a more thorough search using PCQS, and may also request record corrections to the USCIS Central Index System (CIS) database by contacting the USCIS Records Division.
+If the caseworker submits these documents, status verifiers conduct a more thorough search using PCQS, and may also request record corrections to the USCIS Central Index System (CIS) database by contacting the USCIS Records Division.
 A response should generally be returned within 20 federal working days, which is usually about one calendar month.
 If USCIS does not respond within that time, the caseworker can call the USCIS toll-free number to inquire into the status of the case.

-Cost structure for customer agencies
+Costs

-Customer agencies are charged on a per-query basis, with a cost of $0.50 each for initial verification, retry, and additional verification, and a cost of $2.00 for a paper G-845 if the verification process is not initiated electronically.
-Billing is monthly, and there is a minimum monthly service transaction charge of $25.00 if the SAVE program is used at all, any time within the month.
-There is no charge during months when SAVE is not used at all.
-This pricing structure for SAVE has been effective since October 1, 2008.
-Billing is done by the USCIS's Burlington Financial Center, and methods of payment include credit card and check.
+Customer agencies were charged on a per-query basis, with a cost of $0.50 each for initial verification, retry, and additional verification, and a cost of $2.00 for a paper G-845 if the verification process was not initiated electronically.
+Billing was monthly, and there was a minimum monthly service transaction charge of $25.00 if the SAVE program is used at all, any time within the month.
+There was no charge during months when SAVE was not used at all.
+This pricing structure for SAVE was effective since October 1, 2008.
+Billing was done by the USCIS's Burlington Financial Center, and agencies could pay by credit card and check.

-Obligations of customer agencies as agreed upon while using SAVE
+Obligations of customer agencies

-For a customer agency to sign up to use SAVE, the agency must agree to SAVE's Memorandum of Agreement (MOA) (sometimes also called a Memorandum of Understanding (MOU)) or Computer Matching Agreement (CMA).
+As of 2016, for a customer agency to sign up to use SAVE, the agency had to agree to SAVE's Memorandum of Agreement (MOA) (sometimes also called a Memorandum of Understanding (MOU)) or Computer Matching Agreement (CMA).
 This covers a range of topics: